 The Wonder Girls will embark on more summer tour dates, but this time either solo or with their other labelmates, 2AM.
 (If you’re wondering, 2AM and 2pm are separate boy bands who branched out from the appropriately-named original group, “One Day.”)
 But even without an opener, I strongly believe the Wonder Girls will carry the show with a level of energy and live musical talent that explains why they’re winning over the hearts of American music lovers, one skeptic (like me) at a time.

-All photos by Stephanie Lee for Mochi Magazine
+Photos by Stephanie Lee for Mochi Magazine